opengisch/QField-docs/docs/get-started/index.en.md

 screen is smaller, the input devices are different and the tasks are different.

-QField aims to help the user to perform the tasks he needs to do without cluttering the user interface.
+QField aims to help users to perform the tasks they need to do without cluttering the user interface.
 This means, that only tasks which need to be done on the field are availble from the interface.
 Everything else is not.